RyanBabij/ShogunCameraUnlock/README.md

 00B7D2D4 - 4 bytes unsigned.
 Camera tilt.
 0 = Horizon.\
 00B7D2D8 - 4 bytes unsigned.
 Camera rotation.\
 00B7D2C8, 00B7D2CC - 4 bytes unsigned.
 Camera positions x,y.

-I might also see if I can unlock the up/down tilt a little bit.
-I am hoping to do the same for Medieval Total War in the future.

 ## Assembly code for reference (camera height)